RIAEvangelist/node-phidget-API/docs/WeightSensor.md

 The PhidgetWeightSensor library makes for intuitive and lightning fast development without any compromise.
 For a quick start into your Temperature Sensor project see the [Basic weightSensor example](https://github.com/RIAEvangelist/node-phidget-API/blob/master/examples/weightSensor.js).

+# TO DO

+This addition has yet to be tested, so if issues are found please file an issue or submit a PR.

 ##Methods

 |Method call|Parameters|Description|